noblox/noblox.js/README.md

 If you are looking for more information on how to create something like this, check out [our sister library, `noblox.js-server`](https://github.com/noblox/noblox.js-server) or [our YouTube series](https://www.youtube.com/playlist?list=PLEW4K4VqMUb_VMA3Yp9LI4gReRyVWGTnU).
 Keep in mind that these resources may not always be up to date, so it is **highly** encouraged that you learn to use the `noblox.js` library directly.

+Note: We use the semantic release plugin.
+You should treat npm as the source of truth regarding package versions - the package.json version in this repository will not be up to date.
 ---

 ## Prerequisites